 Twenty years ago, if you had been diagnosed with Colon Cancer, your only hope for life insurance was to apply for a “guaranteed issue” policy and then hope you outlive the waiting period.
 Now, thanks to more liberal underwriting guidelines and innovative cancer treatments, things have changed considerably.

 In fact, for those who have been diagnosed with colon cancer, their oncologist is likely to say you’ll probably die from old age rather than from colon cancer.
-Now that there are tests that can reveal colon cancer in its early stages, more and more cases are being documented with positive outcomes and former cancer patients living a long and normal lifetime.
+Now that there are tests that can reveal colon cancer in its early stages, more and more cases are being documented with positive outcomes and former cancer patients living a long and normal life.

 What is Colon Cancer?